voedger/voedger/pkg/state/README.md

 ## Principles
-- SafeAPI is a low-level API for State which implements the following principles:
+- SafeStateAPI is a low-level API for State which implements the following principles:
     - used by extension engines
-    - automatically converts package paths: extensions work with full paths
+    - automatically converts package paths (extensions work with full paths)
+    - Keys, Values, Key- and Value-Builders are represented with numbers, to be transferred between Host and Extension environments.

 ## Design